 I am telling you this mac and cheese dinner is a dream come true for cheese lovers, pasta lovers, and people who just want a quick bowl of comfort food.

-One Pot Macaroni and Cheese
+One-Pot Macaroni and Cheese

-- 16 ounces whole wheat elbow pasta
+- 16 ounces elbow pasta

-- 3 cups vegetable stock or water
+- 3 cups vegetable broth or chicken stock

 - 1 teaspoon salt

-- 1/2 teaspoon garlic powder
+- ½ teaspoon garlic powder

-- 1/2 teaspoon onion powder
+- ½ teaspoon onion powder

 - 1 tablespoon unsalted butter

-- 1/2 teaspoon freshly grated nutmeg optional
+- ½ teaspoon whole grated nutmeg optional

-- 1 cup sharp white cheddar
+- 8 ounces sharp white cheddar cheese shredded

-- 3/4 cup Swiss cheese
+- ¾ cup Swiss cheese shredded

-- 1/4 cup freshly grated Parmesan
+- ¼ cup freshly grated Parmesan